 A formal culminating experience is required for graduation.
-The capstone consulting experience is designed to enable students to demonstrate their ability to integrate their academic studies with the role of biostatistical consultant/ collaborator, which will comprise the major portion of their future professional practice.
+The capstone consulting experience is designed to enable students to demonstrate their ability to integrate their academic studies with the role of biostatistical consultant/ collaborator, which will comprise the ma or portion of their future professional practice.
 Students register for P8185 Capstone Consulting Seminar, a one-semester, one-credit course during their final spring semester.
 The course requires students to attend at least one session of the Biostatistics Consulting Service and present the consult to the class for discussion.
 The Consulting Service, which is run by faculty in the Department of Biostatistics, offers advice on data analysis and appropriate methods of data presentation for publications, and provides design recommendations for public health and clinical research, including preparation of grant proposals and manuscripts.

-Required Courses Points
+Required Courses P Points

 P6110 Statistical Computing with SAS 3

-P6170 New Drug Development: A Regulatory Overview 3
+P6170 New Drug Development: A Regulatory Over view 3

 P6400 Principles of Epidemiology 3

 P8104 Probability 3

+P8120 Analysis of Categorical Data 3

 P8130 Biostatistical Methods I 3

-P8120 Analysis of Categorical Data 3

 P8140 Introduction to Randomized Clinical Trials 3

 P8142 Clinical Trial Methodology 3

 P8144 Pharmaceutical Statistics 3

-P8180 Relational Databases and SQL Programming for Resear ch and Data Science 3
+P8180 Relational Databases and SQL Programming for Research and Data Science 3

 P8185 Capstone Consulting Seminar 1

-TOTAL POI NTS FROM REQUIRED COURSES 31
+TOTAL POINTS FROM REQUIRED COURSES 31

-Elective Co Choose course urses s from this list or from alternatives approved by your faculty advisor.
-Points
+Elective Cou Choose 2 or ma Points

 P6503 Introduction to Health Economics 3

 P8105 Data Science I 3

 P8108 Survival Analysis 3

 P8109 Statistical Inference 3

 P8116 Design of Medical Experiments 3

 P8133 Bayesian Analysis and Adaptive Designs in Clinical Trials 3

 P8157 Analysis of Longitudinal Data 3

 P8401 Pharmacoepidemiology 3

 G4010 Responsible Conduct of Research and Related Policy Issues 1

 W4200 Biopharmaceutical Development and Regulation 3

 W4201 Seminar in Biopharmaceutical Development and Regulation 3